 Like many other aspects of marketing, it requires careful timing and calculation.
-A close eye on the juicy news is essential, especially if you set out to associate your brand with it.
-Great examples of newsjacking find a happy medium between catching the news before it gains maximum traction, and reading the room to make sure it’s a suitable story.
+A close eye on breaking news stories is essential, especially if you set out to associate your brand with a trending news story.
+Great examples of newsjacking find a happy medium between catching relevant news before it gains maximum traction, and reading the room to make sure it’s a suitable story.

 If you catch it too late, you risk looking out of touch.
 Or worse.
 Your business might be circulated online for all the wrong reasons if you get the angle wrong.
 Don’t jeopardise your reputation for free media coverage that might not work out.

 The best examples of newsjacking use humour as their way of associating the news with their own story.
 Making something funny in a smooth and snappy way can add bags of character to what you’re selling.
 Even something as simple as a water bottle.

 Take IKEA’s new reusable glass water bottle, the Cristiano.
 Recognise the name?
 This is because IKEA changed the name of the product to match the football star Cristiano Ronaldo after he replaced two bottles of Coca-Cola with some water at a press conference.
 A cheeky name change was all it took for IKEA to land themselves in association with an international star, subverting another famous brand in the process.